Free over-the-air HDTV channels have been broadcast for many years since the old analog broadcast was replaced.

 If you live in a city than you are most likely close to TV transmission towers.

-Since cites have large populations of people most will build transmission towers to benefit their citizens, even many small towns do this.
+Since cities have large populations of people, most will build transmission towers to benefit their citizens; even many small towns do this.

 Being close to the towers means that your TV may be able to get a signal already by itself with no antenna.

-To test it out simply switch over to antenna in your TV options and scan for channels.
+To test it out, simply switch over to the antenna in your TV options and scan for channels.

-If you have problems receiving a good signal an indoor antenna is is a good option.
+If you have problems receiving a good signal, an indoor antenna is a good option.

-A more expensive outdoor long range antenna can also be used but might not be of much benefit.
+A more expensive outdoor long-range antenna can also be used but might not be of many benefits.